exercism/java/exercises/practice/change/.approaches/dynamic-programming/content.md

    - After processing all values up to `grandTotal`, the combination at `coinsUsed[grandTotal]` will represent the most efficient solution.
    - If no valid combination exists for `grandTotal`, an exception is thrown.

-## Key Points

 - **Time Complexity**: The time complexity of this approach is **O(n * m)**, where `n` is the `grandTotal` and `m` is the number of available coin denominations.
 This is because we iterate over all coin denominations for each amount up to `grandTotal`.

 - **Space Complexity**: The space complexity is **O(n)** due to the list `coinsUsed`, which stores the most efficient coin combination for each total up to `grandTotal`.

-- **Edge Cases**:

-  - If the `grandTotal` is negative, an exception is thrown immediately.
-  - If there is no way to make the exact total with the given denominations, an exception is thrown with a descriptive message.

-## Conclusion

-The dynamic programming approach provides an optimal solution for the change-making problem, ensuring that we minimize the number of coins used while efficiently solving the problem for any `grandTotal`.
-However, it’s essential to consider the trade-offs in terms of memory usage and the time complexity when dealing with very large inputs.